Acefrrag/My-pose-estimation/README.md

 The communication with 9DOF Breakout Board takes place with an I2C protocol.
 Raspbian-enviornment Python provides the ***smbus*** library to enable data writing and reading of the I2C sensors registers.

 The comunication between Raspberry Pi and the Remote Desktop is implemeted using an UDP protocol.
-The Raspberry Python client includes the package socket to implement a UDP protocol.
+The Raspberry Python client includes the Python package ***socket*** to implement a UDP protocol.

 The Matlab remote Server uses a UDP buffer to asynchronously read the (Roll, Pitch, Yaw) data.

 ## Attitude Estimation